shaik1002/biggitlabbomb/doc/topics/git/troubleshooting_git.md

 If you receive an `HTTP Basic: Access denied` error when using Git over HTTP(S), refer to the [two-factor authentication troubleshooting guide](../../user/profile/account/two_factor_authentication_troubleshooting.md).

-This error may also occur with [Git for Windows](https://gitforwindows.org/) 2.46.0 and later when specifying an empty username.
-When authenticating with a token, the username can be any value, but an empty value could trigger an authentication error.
-To resolve this, specify a username string.

 ## `401` errors logged during successful `git clone`